Grammatical tense: Morphology of tense

 Tense is normally indicated by the use of a particular verb form – either an inflected form of the main verb, or a multi-word construction, or both in combination.
 Inflection may involve the use of affixes, such as the -ed ending that marks the past tense of English regular verbs, but can also entail stem modifications, such as ablaut, as found as in the strong verbs in English and other Germanic languages, or reduplication.
 Multi-word tense constructions often involve auxiliary verbs or clitics.
-Examples which combine both types of tense marking include the French passé composé, which has an auxiliary verb together with the inflected past participle form of the main verb; and the Irish past tense, where the proclitic do (in various surface forms) appears in conjunction with the affixed or ablaut-modified past tense form of the main verb.
+Examples which combine both types of tense marking include the French passé composé, which has an auxiliary verb together with the inflected past participle form of the lexical verb; and the Irish past tense, where the proclitic do (in various surface forms) appears with the affixed or ablaut-modified past tense form of the lexical verb.

-As has already been mentioned, indications of tense are often bound up with indications of other verbal categories, such as aspect and mood.
-The conjugation patterns of verbs often also reflect agreement with categories pertaining to the subject, such as person, number and gender.
-It is consequently not always possible to identify elements that mark any specific category, such as tense, separately from the others.
+Indications of tense are often bound up with indications of other verbal categories, such as aspect and mood.
+The conjugation patterns of verbs often also reflect agreement with categories pertaining to the subject, such as person, number and gender via portmanteau morphs.
+It is thus not always possible to identify elements that mark any specific category, such as tense, separately from the others.